justintadlock/cleaner-gallery/readme.txt

 Screenshots and a demo can be found on the <a href="http://justintadlock.com/archives/2008/04/13/cleaner-wordpress-gallery-plugin" title="Cleaner Gallery">Cleaner Gallery plugin page</a>.

 == Changelog ==

+** Version 0.8**

+* Important!
+Users sould re-save their settings after updating to version 0.8.
+* Completely recoded the plugin from the ground up for a much needed code overhaul.
+* Added support for the <a href="http://colorpowered.com/colorbox" title="Colorbox">Colorbox</a> script.
+* Added the `cleaner_gallery_image_link_class` filter hook.
+* Added the `cleaner_gallery_image_link_rel` filter hook.
+* Removed the link class and rel options in the admin for the more robust filter hooks.
+* Changed the Image Link option to the Default Image Link option, which allows users to always override this setting on a per-post basis.
+* Recognizes custom image sizes created using the `add_image_size()` WordPress function.
+* Split the plugin into new files so that specific parts of the code are only loaded when needed.
+* Changed the settings page to fully support the screen options and meta box functionality of WordPress.
+* Moved translations to the `/languages` folder.
+* Added the `offset` argument so that users could more easily make paginated galleries.

 **Version 0.7**